Mariia Chetverikova

 Previous Degrees:

-B.A.
-Cultural Studies, National Research University “Higher School of Economics” (Moscow, Russia).
+• B.A. in Cultural Studies, National Research University “Higher School of Economics” (Moscow, Russia).

-M.A.
-Sociology, National Research University “Higher School of Economics” (Moscow, Russia).
+• M.A. in Sociology, National Research University “Higher School of Economics” (Moscow, Russia).

 Specialty areas: